uccser/verto/docs/source/contributing.rst

 .. literalinclude:: ../../kordac/tests/assets/button-link/doc_example_basic_usage_expected.html
     :language: html

 A generic container processor, a pair of matching tags where one opens the container and one closes the container.
 The start tag gives the arguments as parameters to an html template.
-An the end tag is used to capture the content between the tags to be used as an additional parameter to the html template.
+The end tag is used to capture the content between the tags to be used as an additional parameter to the html template.
 An example of a processor that uses the generic container processor is the :ref:`boxed-text <boxed-text>` processor which is described in the json as:

 .. code-block:: none